VarunNaik2001/arkham-leads-finder/README.md

 # arkham-leads-finder
-Utilizes Arkham Intelligence's blockchain explorer to filter users for any given defi protocol
+Utilizes Arkham Intelligence's blockchain explorer to search and filter through transactions for any supported defi protocol

 Arkham API Notion: